Sitting Bull: Great Sioux War of 1876

 Sitting Bull's refusal to adopt any dependence on the U.S. government meant that at times he and his small band of warriors lived isolated on the Plains.
 When Native Americans were threatened by the United States, numerous members from various Sioux bands and other tribes, such as the Northern Cheyenne, came to Sitting Bull's camp.
 His reputation for "strong medicine" developed as he continued to evade the European Americans.

 After the ultimatum on January 1, 1876, when the U.S. Army began to track down as hostiles those Sioux and others living off the reservation, Native Americans gathered at Sitting Bull's camp.
 He took an active role in encouraging this "unity camp".
 He sent scouts to the reservations to recruit warriors and told the Hunkpapa to share supplies with those Native Americans who joined them.
 An example of his generosity was Sitting Bull's provision for Wooden Leg's Northern Cheyenne tribe.
 They had been impoverished by Captain Reynolds' March 17, 1876, attack and fled to Sitting Bull's camp for safety.

 Over the course of the first half of 1876, Sitting Bull's camp continually expanded as natives joined him for safety in numbers.
 His leadership had attracted warriors and families, creating an extensive village estimated at more than 10,000 people.
 Lt.
 Col. Custer came across this large camp on June 25, 1876.
 Sitting Bull did not take a direct military role in the ensuing battle; instead, he acted as a spiritual leader.
-A week prior to the attack, he had performed the Sun Dance, in which he fasted and sacrificed over 100 pieces of flesh from his arms.
+A week prior to the attack, he had performed the Sun Dance, in which he fasted and slashed his arms over 100 times as a sign of sacrifice.